 Ask for help if you need it.
 If you have questions or need help at any time, please call Customer Service (phone numbers are printed on the back cover of this booklet).
-Or call your State Health Insurance Assistance Program, a government organization that provides personalized assistance (see Section 2 of this chapter).
+Or call your State Health Insurance Assistance Program, a government organization that provides personalized assistance (see Addendum A at the back of this booklet).